-For an informal chat about becoming a listener, please contact the Support Team on 01252 332344 weekdays between 10am and 4pm, or email our Twinline co-ordinator.
+For an informal chat about becoming a Twinline Volunteer, please contact the Family Services Team by email or call 01252 332344 on weekdays between 10am - 3pm.

 We are looking for qualified teachers to support multiple birth families by responding to referrals from Twins Trust concerning primary and secondary school issues.

 We are looking for qualified family therapists, psychotherapists and psychologists to volunteer and help with cases involving family's of multiples.
 For example: parents encountering difficulties after the birth of their twins, triplets or more; psychological issues between multiples and parents; adolescence; adult twins who have lost their twin; and couples where one is a twin.